SMS Luise: Training ship

-Luise was converted into a training ship for Schiffsjungen (apprentice seamen) in early 1881, and she entered service in this role on 15 April.
+Luise was converted into a training ship for Schiffsjungen (apprentice seamen) in early 1881, and she entered service in this role on 15 April, now under the command of KK Gustav Stempel.
 From 18 May to the middle of June, she conducted a training cruise in the Baltic Sea, and on 19 June she began a voyage to North, Central, and South America.
 She visited a number of ports, including Halifax, Canada, and Georgetown, British Guiana.
 She arrived back in Kiel on 4 September 1882, where she joined the fleet training exercises that were being conducted in the Baltic.
 She was decommissioned for the year on 25 September.

 The ship had deteriorated in condition by this time, so in 1883 she was taken into the Kaiserliche Werft in Danzig for a thorough repair.
 This work lasted until February 1885, and on the 24th she was recommissioned to resume her training duties.
 Luise conducted a short set of trials outside Kiel before cruising in the Baltic starting on 11 May.
 The ship began another overseas cruise on 1 June, again to the Americas.
 On the way back from the tour, she stopped in Queenstown, Ireland, and then went to Cowes to represent Germany at a Royal Navy fleet review in 1886.
 She left Cowes on 10 August and visited Gravesend and Leith before arriving in Wilhelmshaven on 10 September.